-We take responsible investment, including environmental, social, and governance considerations, into account in the investment policies and procedures of BNZ KiwiSaver.
+Responsible investment, including environmental, social, and governance considerations, is taken into account in the investment policies and procedures of BNZ KiwiSaver.

-- You can get an explanation of the extent to which we take responsible investment into account in those policies and procedures at bnz.co.nz/investingresponsibly - ◆ For more information on how responsible investment may impact your investment, see section 7 'More about investment risk'.
+- You can get an explanation of the extent to which responsible investment is taken into account in those policies and procedures at bnz.co.nz/investingresponsibly - For more information on how responsible investment may impact your investment, see section 7 'More about investment risk'.